glebite/Bragi/README.md

 SIP - Session Initiation Protocol

 ### prototype html generation
 Generate a text to html output - that should be straight-forward.
+Perhaps highlight identified ACRONYMS.

 TITLE
 Paragraph body1